intel/unet/README.md

 --learningrate      # Float, Learning rate (default: 0.0001)
 ```

 `numactl -p 1` is used to control how our script will utilize the onboard MCDRAM.
 The `-p` flag specifies that we prefer using the MCDRAM but, if necessary, are OK expanding into DRAM as needed.
 Replacing the `-p` with `-m` will force the script to use only MCDRAM.
-If using the `-m` option, be careful to keep the batch size low enough that all training data and network activations will fit in the MCDRAM.
-If the storage required exceeds that available in MCDRAM the script will be killed.
+If using the `-m` option, take care to keep the batch size low enough that all training data and network activations will fit in the MCDRAM.
+If the storage required exceeds that available in MCDRAM, the script will be killed.

 ## Multi-Node Execution